Scotty-Scott-1/holbertonschool-printf/README.md

 If an unknown (invalid) format specifier in a string is passed as an argument the _printf function to will print the characters.
 The function will check whether format[i] is "%".
 If true the function will check whether the following character format[i + 1] is "%".
 If true "%" is written and i is incremented by 1.
 At the end of the loop i is incremented by 1 and the loop restarts if it's conditions remain true.

 In another case, if an unknown (invalid) format specifier in a string is passed as an argument the _printf function to will print the characters.
 The function will check whether format[i] is "%".
 If true the function will check whether the following character format[i + 1] is "%".
-If false the next character is evaluated against characters in a multidimensional array.
+If false the next character is evaluated against characters in an array of structs.
 Each character corresponds to a function which is subsequently called.
 If no matches are found "%" is written and at the end of the loop i is incremented by 1 and the loop restarted as long as it's conditions remain true.

 In another case, if an unknown (invalid) format specifier in a string is passed as an argument the _printf function to will print the characters.
 The function will check whether format[i] is "%".
 If true the function will check whether the following character format[i + 1] is "%".
-If false the next character is evaluated against characters in a multidimensional array.
+If false the next character is evaluated against characters in an array of structs.
 Each character corresponds to a function which is subsequently called.
 If a match is found a the corresponding function is called.
 Its return value is written and i is incremented by 1.
 The loop restarted as long as it's conditions remain true.

 As discussed the following function will return "%r" _printf("Unknown:[%%r]\n")